stegmaierj/LiveCellMiner/README.md

 After having installed these requirements, download the *ChromatinDec* toolbox and copy it into the *application_specials* folder of SciXMiner.
 Start SciXMiner using the command `scixminer` and enable the toolbox using *Extras -> Choose application-specific extension packages...* .
 Restart SciXMiner and you should see a new menu entry called *ChromatinDec*.

-To be able to use the external tools XPIWIT and Cellpose from within the toolbox (required to import new projects), the script `callback_ChromatinDec_batch_processing.m` located in the root folder of the *ChromatinDec* application special has to be provided with the paths to the third party software that should be used for processing.
+To be able to use the external tools XPIWIT and Cellpose from within the toolbox (required to import new projects), the SciXMiner has to be provided with the paths to the third party software that should be used for processing.
+The paths can be set using the menu entry *ChromatinDec -> Import -> Set External Dependencies*.
 In particular, these are the path to the executable of *XPIWIT* (e.g., *D:/XPIWIT/Bin/*) and the path to the Cellpose root folder (e.g., *I:/Software/Cellpose/*).
 Make sure to create a Python environment that is setup using the Cellpose environment.yml (e.g, using miniconda), activate the environment and start the MATLAB session from the Anaconda prompt to allow MATLAB calling the correct python environment when processing the data with Cellpose.
 Make sure to install an mx_net version that supports GPU processing, if you have a Cuda-capable GPU installed.
 This can tremendously decrease processing times.

 ## Importing Projects